 Treatment after surgery (adjuvant therapy, systemic therapy)

-Some combination of chemotherapy, hormone therapy and/or targeted therapy, such as trastuzumab (Herceptin), almost always follows surgery (called adjuvant or systemic therapy).
+Some combination of chemotherapy, hormone therapy and/or targeted therapy with trastuzumab (Herceptin), almost always follows breast surgery.
+These treatments are often called adjuvant therapy because they are in addition to (an adjunct to) surgery.
+Because these drug therapies (either in IV or pill form) travel throughout the body, they are also called systemic therapy.
 These treatments help ensure the body is completely rid of cancer.
 It is uncommon to have surgery as the only treatment.

 Which treatments you will need after surgery depends on: